At the Fall Line

 Buy signed by author at Circling Rivers

-Louis falls in love with the aunt, but she is married, virtuous — unattainable.
+In 1869 Virginia, three women mourning a little girl turn for comfort to Louis, a granite quarry foreman and Union veteran.
+Louis falls in love with the child’s aunt, and his employer, but she is married, virtuous — unattainable.
 Seeking means to wed elsewhere, he brings a law suit against a cousin who ruined his father.
-The suit stirs up dead causes and deadly chicanery, while his relations with the women grow dangerously intimate.
+The suit stirs up dead causes and deadly chicanery, while his relations with the mother and sister of the girl child grow dangerously intimate.

 Rooted in the beloved homeland whose cause he fought against with all his heart, Louis yearns for a woman who cannot be his and for a life that war and time have forever undone.